 The Hults Bruk Kisa is an excellent all-rounder axe.
 It’s size makes it perfect for most jobs you would be doing in the backcountry – whether that’s splitting small or medium-sized logs for a fire, chopping down or limbing a tree, as well as bucking or even roughly hewing it.
 It’s razor sharp and the steel and axehead quality is excellent – as we expect from axes made in Sweden.
 At around 2.8 pounds in total weight, the Kisa is at the higher end of how much I would be ready to carry around on a longer trip, but if you do take it, it’ll serve you faithfully and well.

 Slow to dull, easy to handle and swing, with a sharp bite straight out of the box, the Hults Bruk Kisa is an axe that’ll serve you well for the rest of your life.
 And with care, it would serve your children, too.
-Definitely a good investment and much less pricey than the Gransfors Bruks axes, which Hults Bruk consistently equals in quality.
-You can check it out here on Amazon.
+Definitely a good investment and less costly than the Gransfors Bruks axes, which Hults Bruk consistently equals in quality.

 Thanks for reading!